 Bethesda-Chevy Chase High School is located in the heart of downtown Bethesda.
-With almost 2,000 students, B-CC High School reflects the racial, ethnic and socioeconomic diversity of Montgomery County.
+With more than 2,000 students, B-CC High School reflects the racial, ethnic and socioeconomic diversity of Montgomery County.

 For the 2014-2015 school year, enrollment is 58 percent white, 17 percent Hispanic, 14 percent black, 6 percent Asian, 5 percent reporting two or more races, and 0.1 percent American Indian.
 Thirteen percent of its students qualified for the “free and reduced meals” program.
 B-CC students come from 66 countries and its English for Speakers of Other Languages (ESOL) program has 86 students representing 24 countries and 18 languages.

 B-CC High School provides education for the college-bound, those headed for the workplace, students for whom English is a second language, and students with disabilities.
 It offers extracurricular and co-curricular clubs and activities for myriad interests.
 If public education is to survive, schools like B-CC that mirror the nation’s diversity must continue to flourish.

 Since the Foundation’s start in 1995, B-CC’s enrollment has increased dramatically, an indication of the community’s confidence in the school.
 The total student population was 1,993 as of October 10, 2014, an 85% increase in 20 years.

 B-CC’s Notable Numbers

 - B-CC has a graduation rate of 96%; 78% of the Class of 2014 went to four-year colleges and 17% went to two-year colleges.

 - In the 2014-15 school year, B-CC offers 58 AP/IB/Advanced Level courses.

 - Over 94% of B-CC students are enrolled in Honors/AP/IB/College-level courses; among the seniors, 85% are enrolled in at least one AP or IB course.